Content Map Terms

 - Gonadotropins.
 These hormone shots stimulate the ovaries to produce mature eggs.

 - Medicines for polycystic ovary syndrome (PCOS).
-If you're not ovulating because of PCOS, your doctor might suggest that you take a drug such as metformin along with clomiphene.
+If you're not ovulating because of PCOS, your doctor might suggest that you take a drug such as metformin along with letrozole.
 Learn more about treatment of women who have polycystic ovary syndrome (PCOS).

 - Gonadotropin-releasing hormone (GnRH).
 It increases the body's production of hormones needed for egg production.